Gizra/Gizra-Way-Book/approach_mission.md

 **Summary:**

 In our developing websites world, we are facing with new tasks on a regular basis.
 Even a complex task can be simple to approach if we adopt clear principles:
-1. Define the characters (entities) in the plot.
+1. Define the entities.
+No matter how complex the task is, always start from drawing the first circle (entity) and then continue to the next one.
-2. Define the relationships between the entities - who refer to whom.
+2. Define the relationships between the entities - what refer to what.
 Use 'The million question' to help you out.
+3. Remember you can create additional entity in case we have complex relationships between two entities.
-3. Describe your "asking for data" (i.e. query) in human words, don't jump to use technical words.
+4. Describe your "asking for data" (i.e. query) in human words, don't jump to use technical words.